ETIMC/Report/typst/sections/Sprint 5.typ

 #colbreak()
 == PCB
 Initially, the plan was to solder only a single additional PCB for use in a forthcoming test focused on collaborative interaction.
 Once the professionally manufactured PCBs arrived, one was quickly assembled with the necessary components.
 Testing of the functionality of the potentiometers was conducted which yielded positive results.
-Therefore, it was decided to solder a second PCB to replace the faulty one also.
+Therefore, it was decided to solder a second PCB to replace the faulty one as well.
 This decision was made to ensure a consistent and equitable user experience for all participants in future tests, avoiding a scenario in which some would interact with a fully functional system while others were limited by hardware shortcomings.

 During the assembly of the PCBs, feedback gathered during a prior test (@sec:test4) was incorporated.
 Specifically, smaller potentiometers were selected to address concerns of obstructing the view of the display (@fig:finalpcbs).